Enjoy this sample chapter from the book, Lost Milwaukee, by Carl Swanson, published by the History Press.

 Here’s how George William Bruce describes Juneau in his 1918 book Milwaukee’s Century of Progress:

 According to the winter 1957-58 issue of the Wisconsin Magazine of History, Juneau set off to visit the Menomonee in northern Wisconsin a year after Josette’s death.
-A tribal gathering was taking place and Juneau planned to do a little trading and catch up with his old friends.
-On arriving at Keshena, Wisconsin, he became ill with symptoms that suggest appendicitis.
+A tribal gathering was taking place and Juneau planned to do a little trading and catch up with old friends.
+On arriving at Keshena, Wisconsin, he became ill with symptoms resembling appendicitis.
+His condition rapidly worsened.

 After receiving last rites from a Catholic priest, Juneau remarked to a friend, “It is hard to die here.
 I had hoped to lay my bones in Milwaukee.”
 Then, folding his hands and with a peaceful expression on his face, he said his final words, “I come to join you, my wife.”
 Juneau died on November 14, 1856.

 And you ask me for his message.
 Read it in a life’s work well accomplished. – C.A.A McGee, Solomon Juneau’s grandson

 Grieving tribal members arranged one of the most impressive funerals in the state’s history.
 With a priest leading the way, Juneau’s casket was carried by ten pallbearers, including Chief Oshkosh and three other Native American chiefs, while tribal members—about seven hundred—marched silently behind in orderly rows.

 He was initially laid to rest in a grave atop a hill behind the Menomonee council house.
 When Juneau’s children arrived to take his body back to Milwaukee, the Menomonees escorted the remains as far as Shawano.
 On returning, they planted an evergreen tree in Juneau’s open grave.
 His spirit, they said, would forever remain with the tribe.